diempi/docs/docs/src/gateways/ar-io-node/arnsoip/observer.md

 - Each epoch (approximately 7 block-days), a random pool of active gateways will be selected (prescribed) to perform observation duties.
 - Within the epoch, observers are tasked with evaluating a subset of ArNS names for each gateway in the network.
 - By the end of the epoch’s observation reporting period, the observer must upload its standardized health observation report to Arweave.
-- The observer must also submit a SmartWeave interaction to the AR.IO contract to save its report transaction ID and a summary of all failed gateways for tallying by the incentive protocol.
+- The observer must also submit an interaction to the AR.IO contract to save its report transaction ID and a summary of all failed gateways for tallying by the incentive protocol.
 - After the observation reporting period and tallying periods have closed, the payout is performed on the next contract state tick.
   - This payout rewards gateways and observers who have performed their duties.
   - Gateways that did not meet the performance threshold will not receive rewards.